NexwayGroup/grunt-sass-bootstrapper/README.md

 ## The "sass_bootstrapper" task

 ### Overview
-In your project's Gruntfile, add a section named `sassdepress` to the data object passed into `grunt.initConfig()`.
+In your project's Gruntfile, add a section named `sass_bootstrapper` to the data object passed into `grunt.initConfig()`.

 ```js
 grunt.initConfig({